YSWFelicity/ai201-project3-takemeter/README.md

 > against the actual baseline confusion matrix once §5 has been run.

-**Baseline:** Groq `llama-3.3-70b-versatile`, zero-shot, on the locked 31-example test set, prompted with the exact §2 definitions and §3 decision rules.
+**Baseline:** Groq `llama-3.3-70b-versatile`, zero-shot, on the locked 31-example test set (32 examples), prompted with the exact §2 definitions and §3 decision rules.

 ### Where I expect the baseline to struggle